 - Use popular routes and routes with sidewalks.
 You are less likely to get struck by a vehicle if vehicles are on a road where they expect heavy bike and foot traffic.
 You are also less likely to be involved in a pedestrian accident if you are on a road with a dedicated sidewalk to path.
 Consider choosing a safer path, even if it makes your journey a bit longer.

 - Walk facing traffic.
-If you are on a road without a dedicated sidewalk, walk against traffic so that you are aware of approaching vehicles and can move out of the way if necessary.
+If you are on a road without a dedicated sidewalk, walk against traffic so you are aware of approaching vehicles and can move out of the way if necessary.

 - Be aware of drug and alcohol use.
 About 30 percent of pedestrian accidents involve alcohol, and an even greater percentage of nighttime accidents involve drivers or pedestrians who are under the influence.
 Understand that even if you don’t drive home when you are intoxicated, you may still be in danger if you walk while intoxicated.
 Consider sleeping it off at a safe place instead of attempting to walk home if you have been drinking.